-Part of most everyone’s handgun training sessions includes trying to acquire their targets faster and still make an accurate shot.
+Part of most everyone’s handgun training sessions includes trying to acquire proper sight alignment faster.
 The proper technique will help you quickly align your sights and help improve your accuracy.
+The proper sight picture is an essential part of making an accurate shot with your gun.

-One mistake made by some shooters is that they will first look to their rear sight and move the pistol around until they find the front sight post.
+It is difficult to get some shooters to understand the front sight focus concept.
+Once they do, their accuracy will improve.
+One mistake made by some shooters is they will look to their rear sight.
+They will move the pistol around until they find the front sight post.
 Your focus should always be on the front sight even when beginning your alignment with your target.

 Begin with your eyes on your target and raise your pistol into your sight picture with the front sight slightly elevated above the rear sight.
 Once your front sight post is in view, your focus should transition to it.
 Imagine you are playing basketball and bring the rear sight up and drop the front sight post into the slot.